 If you want to tune your drum to specific notes, it is essential to adjust the fundamental pitches.
 There are three pitches related to tuning a drum.
 They include the lug pitches, the fundamental pitch.

 If you are a beginner drummer, you may get overwhelmed when choosing the right kick pedal for your electronic drum.
 Take your time to learn about the features of kick pedals.
 Then, determine which features you need for your playing style.
-Also, you should not forget to look for information from the vendor and online.
+Also, you should not forget to look for information from the vendor and you may get from the list of 300 dollar drum kit.
 Good luck with your shopping!